grame-cncm/faustide/README.md

 #### MIDI input
 MIDI Input is available for Chrome and Firefox browsers.
 You can also use the computer keyboard to input MIDI notes.
 We are using key map as Ablelon Live: A-line and Q-line for keys, ZX to move octave, CV to change velocity.

+#### Polyphonic mode
+The polyphonic mode can be activated by selecting a number of voices in the _Poly Voices_ menu on the left.
+[Standard Polyphony Parameters](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters) have to be used in the DSP voice.

+A global effect can be added using the `effect = foo;` [convention](https://faustdoc.grame.fr/manual/midi/#audio-effects-and-polyphonic-synthesizer).

 #### Audio Input
 You can choose your audio device or use an audio file to simulate the audio input of DSP.
 Drap and drop your file to the waveform below to substitute the file.